apblair/CellLayers/README.md

 **Fig. 1 (A)** PBMC mulit-resolution analysis from 0.1 to 0.5.
 Edges are painted by CD3E, which is a marker gene for CD8+ T, Memory CD4 T, and Naive CD4 T cells.
 Nodes are painted by Silhouette score.
 The lower Sihouette values indicate samples are near the decision boundary of neighboring clusters.

-To recreate Figure 1B, please open CellLayers/Notebooks/TBX5_Tutorial.ipynb in a Jupyter environment and run the following cell:
+To recreate **Figure 1B**, please open CellLayers/Notebooks/TBX5_Tutorial.ipynb in a Jupyter environment and run the following cell:

 ```Python
 pbmc_enrichment = pd.read_csv('../Data/PBMC/pbmc_enrichment.csv', index_col=[0]) # geneset, cluster resolution communities, and combined score